ColonelMDoge/RPGDialogueHandler/README.md

         rpgdh.loadDialogue("SampleDialogue.txt");
         rpgdh.runDialogue();
     }

-}
 ```
-Another way of implementing this would be directly intializing the class in the JPanel's end of its constructor and run its methods.
 ## How to use custom resources
 First, in order to use custom resources, the hierarchy for the folder that contains everything should be:
 1. resources
+   - backgrounds
    - characters
      - character1
      - character2
        - image1
    - dialogue
    - sounds

+The backgrounds should be in the "backgrounds" package. (.png files only!)

 Each character should be a subpackage inside the "characters" package, and the character's images should be in its respective folder. (.png files only!)